Fertilisation: Fertilisation in algae

-Fertilisation in algae occurs by binary fission.
-The pseudopodia is first withdrawn and the nucleus starts dividing.
-When the cytoplasm is divided, the cytoplasm is also divided into two equal parts for each daughter cell.
-Two daughter cells are produced by one parent cell.
-It involves the process of mitosis.

 Algae, like some land plants, undergo alternation of generations.
 Some algae are isomorphic, where both the sporophyte (2n) and gameteophyte (n) are the same morphologically.
 When algae reproduction is described as oogamous, the male and female gametes are different morphologically, where there is a large non-motile egg for female gametes, and the male gamete are uniflagellate (motile).
 Via the process of syngamy, these will form a new zygote, regenerating the sporophyte generation again.

-Fertilisation in fungi-like protists

-Fertilisation in fungi.
-In many fungi (except chytrids), as in some protists, fertilisation is a two step process. ...
-In chytrid fungi, fertilisation occurs in a single step with the fusion of gametes, as in animals and plants.

 Fertilisation and genetic recombination

 Meiosis results in a random segregation of the genes that each parent contributes.
 Each parent organism is usually identical save for a fraction of their genes; each gamete is therefore genetically unique.
 At fertilisation, parental chromosomes combine.
 In humans, (2²²)² = 17.6x1012 chromosomally different zygotes are possible for the non-sex chromosomes, even assuming no chromosomal crossover.
 If crossover occurs once, then on average (4²²)² = 309x1024 genetically different zygotes are possible for every couple, not considering that crossover events can take place at most points along each chromosome.
 The X and Y chromosomes undergo no crossover events and are therefore excluded from the calculation.
 The mitochondrial DNA is only inherited from the maternal parent.